Malachi

 Introduction

-Malachi is the last book of the Old Testament prophets and the final voice of God's revelation before the four centuries of prophetic silence that precede the New Testament.
-The name Malachi (Hebrew: מַלְאָכִי) means "my messenger," and there is scholarly debate over whether this is the prophet's personal name or a title drawn from the book's content (cf. Malachi 3:1, "I will send my messenger").
-The book was written to the post-exilic Jewish community in Jerusalem, likely around 450-430 BC, during the Persian period after the temple had been rebuilt under Zerubbabel (completed ~516 BC) but before or during the reforms of Ezra and Nehemiah.
-The initial excitement of the return from exile and the rebuilding of the temple had faded, and the people had settled into spiritual apathy, religious formalism, and moral compromise.
+Malachi is the last book of the Old Testament prophets and the final word of divine revelation before four centuries of prophetic silence separate it from the New Testament.
+The name Malachi (Hebrew: מַלְאָכִי) means "my messenger," and scholars debate whether this is the prophet's personal name or a title drawn from the book itself (cf. Malachi 3:1, "I will send my messenger").
+Written to the post-exilic Jewish community in Jerusalem, likely around 450–430 BC, the book belongs to the Persian period — after the temple had been rebuilt under Zerubbabel (completed ~516 BC) but before or concurrent with the reforms of Ezra and Nehemiah.
+The initial excitement of the return from exile had long since faded, and the people had settled into spiritual apathy, religious formalism, and moral compromise.

 Malachi addresses a community that has grown disillusioned with God.
-The promised glory of the restored temple had not materialized as the prophets Haggai and Zechariah had anticipated, and the people questioned whether God truly loved them or whether serving Him was worthwhile.
+The glory that Haggai and Zechariah had promised never arrived, and the people questioned whether God truly loved them or whether serving Him was worth anything at all.
 The priests were offering blemished and defiled sacrifices, the people were withholding tithes, intermarriage with pagan women was rampant, and divorce was widespread.
-Malachi confronts these failures through a distinctive rhetorical style of disputation — God makes a statement, the people challenge it with a skeptical question, and God responds with evidence and rebuke.
-This question-and-answer format gives the book a vivid, dialogical character unlike any other prophetic book.
+Malachi confronts these failures through a distinctive form of disputation — God makes an assertion, the people push back with a skeptical question, and God answers with evidence and rebuke.
+This dialogic structure gives the book a charged, combative quality distinct among the prophets.

 Structure